Teaching

 He has given annual classes at international academies in Mateus (Portugal), Oberlin College and Vancouver.
 He has also been an invited teacher or given master classes at the Paris, Moscow and Utrecht Conservatoires, at Indiana University, Case Western University, the Banff Centre, the MacPhail School (Minneapolis), Oberlin College, the University of British Columbia and the University of Victoria.

-He is on the faculty of the Berwick Academy at the Oregon Bach Festival, and Course Co-director (with Jacques Ogg) of the Twin Cities Baroque Instrumental Programme.
+He is on the faculty of the Berwick Academy at the University of Oregon, and the Valley of the Moon Music Festival (Sonoma, California).

 Some personal comments: